45+ Popular Italian Foods Italy is Famous For

 Region: Lazio, Abruzzo, and Tuscany

 Contrary to popular belief, bruschetta refers to the toasted bread rubbed with garlic, not a tomato topping.
+In Tuscany, this is called Fettunta.
 There are many types of bruschetta.
 One of my favorites in Tuscany is the white bean bruschetta.
 Bruschetta al Pomodoro is definitely the most popular and common.

 4. ARTICHOKES (CARCIOFI)